 The EEOC's press release on one of the lawsuits stated:

-- Emphasize in your program materials that plans are voluntary and intended to control healthcare costs.
+- Program materials should emphasize that plans are voluntary and intended to control healthcare costs.

 - Position incentives as rewards instead of penalties.